MernaSalem/hackbio-cancer-internship-/AMR in Cancer report.md

 ## **Conclusion**

 The analysis of WHO AMR products data shows that the majority of products are in Phase I of development, indicating a focus on early-stage candidates.
-Bacteriophages dominate as a non-traditional therapy, reflecting a shift away from traditional antibiotics.
 Most products are administered intravenously, aimed at severe infections, with a smaller focus on oral routes.
 Phase I products show the highest activity against priority pathogens like Enterobacterales, with TRL1068 standing out as a key product to watch.
 Continued focus on these early-stage products is crucial for addressing AMR challenges.